- German Master Drawings from the Wolfgang Ratjen Collection, 1580-1900

 Menzel made this drawing in preparation for a commissioned life-size portrait of Field Marshal Helmut von Moltke.
 The artist's notations indicate innumerable details of the unusual rubber coat.
 The drenched brushstrokes suggest the coat's elasticity as well as the sheen of its surface.

 Liebermann emphasized the quiet dignity of a farm family sitting down to a meager meal in a space shared with livestock.
 Struck by the simplicity and hardship of rural life, the artist frequently turned to the subject of peasants in the first decades of his career.
 His natural, matter-of-fact manner in portraying them often proved controversial for a public more attuned to sentimental, idealized images of country folk.

 The stillness of the young woman absorbed in her own thoughts contrasts strikingly with Leibl's dynamic technique.
 The artist used dense parallel strokes to model the figure while at the same time creating a vibrant study of light and dark.

 This exhibition is no longer on view at the National Gallery.

-Sponsor: The exhibition is made possible through the generous support of the STIFTUNG RATJEN, Liechtenstein.
+Sponsor: The exhibition was made possible through the support of the STIFTUNG RATJEN, Liechtenstein.

 Audio and Video